 Activities like knitting and crocheting are great for kids with anxiety because they’re hands-on and keep their minds focused on the creative task in front of them.
 And while fidget toys serve a similar purpose, something like the We Are Knitters Row Row Snood for Kids has an end goal that, when met, will instill a sense of accomplishment in your child.

 For whatever reason, kids love to paint rocks (cut to this writer’s OG collection dotted with glitter glue).
-Silly as it may be, however, Dr. Cook tells SPY she actually suggests parents have their child find a small rock or stone (maybe a crystal), and have them decorate it as another anti-anxiety technique.
+However silly as it may be, Cook tells SPY she actually suggests parents have their child find a small rock or stone (maybe a crystal) and have them decorate it as another anti-anxiety technique.
 “Talk to them about how this rock is now a “pocket-anxiety-portal,” which sends their anxiety into outer space whenever they press or rub it with their fingers,” Cook suggests.
-“Essentially you’re creating a fidget item for them to focus their anxiety energy towards in a way that also promotes the feeling of release and moving forward.”
+“Essentially, you’re creating a fidget item for them to focus their anxiety energy towards in a way that also promotes the feeling of release and moving forward.”

 If your child’s anxieties tend to keep them awake at night, it might be time to invest in a sound machine.
-This option from Housbay is great for all ages, but its nightlight feature makes it especially soothing for kiddos who wake up in the middle of the night.
+This option from Housbay is excellent for all ages, but its nightlight feature makes it especially soothing for children who wake up in the middle of the night.
 The type of sound, volume level, light color, light mode, and brightness level are all customizable, and the device can run on either a non-stop loop or timer.
-And while the Housbay Glows is a white noise machine, sound options include 17 nature sounds, seven white noises, and seven fan sounds, so your child can choose which helps them fall (and stay) asleep best when they need to be soothed.
+And while the Housbay Glows is a white noise machine, sound options include 17 nature sounds, seven white noises, and seven fan sounds, so your child can choose which helps them fall (and stay) asleep best when they need extra soothing.